this also appears on rationaldad.com

 I did a cool little part on a TV Show called “Southland”.

-Because I’m an idiot, I didn’t realize it was the season opener which aired last week.
+Because I’m an idiot, visit this I didn’t realize it was the season opener which aired last week.

 The episode is called “Wednesday”.

 I write this with the complete understanding that I was in a movie called Ski School II.